Dimmit County, Texas

 Dimmit County (/ˈdɪmᵻt/ DIM-it) is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 8,615.
-The county seat is Carrizo Springs.
+Its county seat is Carrizo Springs.
 The county was founded in 1858 and later organized in 1880.
 It is named after Philip Dimmitt, a major figure in the Texas Revolution.
 The spelling of the county name and the individual's name differ because of a spelling error in the bill creating the county name.

 History

 Native Americans

 Paleo-Indians artifacts indicate these people lived in Dimmit County as far back as 9200 BC.

 The archaic period (6000 BC to AD 1000) up to the arrival of the Spanish brought increased hunter-gatherers to the area.
 These Indians subsisted mostly on game, wild fruits, seeds, and roots.
 They carved tools from wood and stone, wove baskets, and sewed rabbitskin robes.
 They also made pottery and hunted with bows and arrows.
 Their most effective weapon was the atlatl, a throwing stick that greatly increased the deadliness of their spears.
 Coahuiltecan Indians native to now-Dimmit County were later squeezed out by Apache and Comanche.
-Hostile tribes harassed settlers, forcing some to pull up stakes.
+In 1870, Comanches and Kiowas raided the county, killing 3 men and stealing a Mexican boy.
 Texas Rangers and local volunteers, as well as disease, ran the Indians out of the county by 1877.